amyjko/critically-conscious-computing/chapters/pedagogy.md

 # Uncritical CS pedagogies

 Throughout the history of CS education, there have been many different reasons for teaching CS<guzdial15>.
-We examined some of these briefly in [Chapter 1|history] from the perspective of competing priorities around CS education reform.
+We examined some of these briefly in @history from the perspective of competing priorities around CS education reform.
 Here we examine these reasons pedagogically.

 ## Improve students' problem solving